Heerdam/TurboFetch/Readme.md

 At some point CMake added `ExternalProject_Add` which can download and build dependencies at configure time, but this doesn't allow for the same flexibility as the newer `FetchContent` module.

+It can however sometimes be a bit cumbersome to get the FetchContent usage right, especially with differing conventions in various projects, this is where this snippet copy-paste resource steps in.

 Add this to your CMakeLists.txt

 ```cmake